shortlion99/flat-prices-prediction/chatbot/rag_evaluation_report_20251110_105831.md

 - **Quality Score:** 1.000

 **Sample 2:**
-- **Question:** Compare Woodlands and Queenstown in terms of housing
-- **Response:** I don't have information on Queenstown in the provided context, so I cannot compare it with Woodlands.
-Woodlands offers HDB flats priced between **SGD 362K–560K**, with pros like affordability and proximity to Malaysia, but it is far from the city center.
-- **Quality Score:** 0.833

-**Sample 3:**
 - **Question:** Tell me about Clementi
 - **Response:** Clementi is a mature town in Singapore known for its **excellent location near NUS and the one-north business hub**, with **strong connectivity via MRT and major expressways (AYE, PIE)**.
 HDB flats here range from **SGD 366K to 715K**, but many are older and in high demand, with limited new BTO projects.
 Nearby amenities include **Clementi Mall, Clementi Sports Hall, and West Coast Park**.
 - **Quality Score:** 1.000